ethereum-optimism/optimism/packages/contracts-bedrock/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

 We welcome and appreciate all kinds of contributions.
-Refer to the Table of Contents to discover various ways you can assist, as well as the procedures we follow for each type.
-Before you contribute, kindly review the appropriate section; this will streamline the process for both maintainers and contributors.
-We're excited to see your contributions! 🎉
+We ask that before contributing you please review the procedures for each type of contribution available in the [Table of Contents](#table-of-contents).
+This will streamline the process for both maintainers and contributors.
+To find ways to contribute, view the [I Want To Contribute](#i-want-to-contribute) section below.
+Larger contributions should [open an issue](https://github.com/ethereum-optimism/optimism/issues/new) before implementation to ensure changes don't go to waste.

+We're excited to work with you and your contributions to scaling Ethereum!

 ## Table of Contents